adityasharan01/React-Bits/README.md

-## Minimun Javascript Syntax required to learn React
+## Minimun Javascript concepts required to learn React

 1. **let and const**